ic0n/my-bash-prompt/README.md

 Features(WORK IN PROGRESS)
 --------
 - All written in bash script
-- Easy to distinguish with line is the command you type
+- Easy to distinguish which line is the command you type
 - Collapsable path
 - Indicate for the previously failed command
 - Indicate for http proxy